When Common Medications Make You a Criminal Abroad

 Researching medication restrictions for your destination is an essential step in preparing for your trip.
 By knowing what’s allowed and what isn’t, you can avoid unnecessary stress at customs and ensure you have access to your medications throughout your journey.

-The most reliable way to verify whether your medication is permitted is to consult official government and customs resources.
-Many countries with strict bans publish detailed guidelines for travelers carrying medications:
+To verify whether your medication is permitted, consult official government and customs resources.

-- Customs websites: These often include lists of restricted or prohibited substances.
+- Country websites: These often include lists of restricted or prohibited substances.
 For example:

 - Australia: The Therapeutic Goods Administration (TGA) provides advice on bringing medicines into the country.